coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ## Integrating Sentry with Prefect

-In this blog post, I’ll show how it's possible to integrate Sentry in a Prefect flow, using tools such as [Terraform](https://www.terraform.io/), the [Python Sentry SDK](https://docs.sentry.io/platforms/python/), the [Prefect SDK](https://docs.prefect.io/api/latest/) and Slack.
+In this blog post, I’ll show how it's possible to integrate Sentry in a Prefect Flow, using tools such as [Terraform](https://www.terraform.io/), the [Python Sentry SDK](https://docs.sentry.io/platforms/python/), the [Prefect SDK](https://docs.prefect.io/api/latest/) and Slack.